frostyslav/OSGenome/README.md

 - **Arrow Keys** - Navigate table rows
 - **Enter** - Select focused row

 Click the "Shortcuts" button in the toolbar or press Ctrl+/ to view all available shortcuts.
-See [KEYBOARD_SHORTCUTS.md](KEYBOARD_SHORTCUTS.md) for detailed usage guide.
+See our [Keyboard Shortcuts](docs/KEYBOARD_SHORTCUTS.md) documentation for detailed usage guide.

 ## Contributions
 There have been three contributions so far.